Do-it-Yourself (DIY) Series-2: Educating your Residential Society on the scientific and lawful manner of dealing with street dogs

 7. Once you reach the vet’s clinic, either request help from their paravets to take the dog from your car to the vet’s examination room/table.
 Or ensure that you lift the dog back into your arms carefully (taking care that all other windows/car gates are locked) and take him/her inside the clinic.

-Please do share your experiences by posting comments below.
-This is just a synopsis of what we do and what works for us..
+Please do share your experiences by writing to us at contact@jaagruti.org or posting comments below.
+This is just a synopsis of what we do and what works for us.

 Thanks.